ecastelli/SemanticKernelChatGPTSQLDemo/README.md

 # Semantic Kernel Chat GPT SQL Demo
 Simple demonstration of using a .NET 8 API and Microsoft Semantic Kernel with Chat GPT to have Chat GPT generate and return SQL queries for execution against a local database.
 Leverages the sales data in the Adventure Works database using SQL Server Express Local DB.

-In addition, the API demonstrates how to persist chat sessions using a separate database to persist the chat history.
+In addition, the API demonstrates how to persist chat sessions using a separate database.
 This in turn allows Chat GPT to respond to follow up questions by pushing the chat history back to Chat GPT on follow up questions.

 # Prerequisites
 -Sign up for a Chat GPT API account (https://platform.openai.com/api-keys) and update ChatGptApiKey setting in the appsettings.json in the API project with your api key.